-Unless otherwise set out in your employment contract, you are entitled to 20 days' paid holiday in each holiday year, or the pro rata equivalent if you work part time.
-In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.
+In addition you will be entitled to take the usual public holidays or days in lieu when we will require staff to work on a public holiday.

 Except as set out in this policy, holiday entitlement must be taken in accordance with the applicable law.
-Any holiday not taken by the end of the period provided by the law cannot be paid in lieu unless at the termination of your employment.